Spatiotemporal dynamics in a twisted, circular waveguide array: Numerical results

 Now that we have constructed solutions of \cref{eq:standingwave}, we show that we can attain suppression of the opposite core when $\phi=\pi/N$.
-In \cref{fig:m6sol}, we show the amplitudes, $a_n$, and phases, $\theta_n$, for $N=6$ cores, for $\phi=0.25$ (top row) and $\phi=\pi/6$ (bottom row).
+In \cref{fig:m6sol}, we show the amplitudes, $a_n$, and phases, $\theta_n$, for $N=6$ cores and $k=0.25$, for $\phi=0.25$ (top row) and $\phi=\pi/6$ (bottom row).
 As predicted, when $\phi=\pi/6$, there is significant suppression of the amplitude at the opposite core (compare \cref{fig:m6025logamp} and \cref{fig:m6pi6logamp}).
 In addition, we see that the angle deviation $\theta_n - n \phi$ is also significantly suppressed when $\phi=\pi/N$ (compare \cref{fig:m6025phase} and \cref{fig:m6pi6phase}).
-Although we only showed that the lowest order terms in the asymptotic expansion \cref{eq:asympsol} are suppressed when $\phi=\pi/N$, numerical evidence suggests that this suppression is complete, as in the model without temporal dispersion \cite{parker2021}.
-In \cref{fig:m6supp}, we show how both the amplitude, $a_3$, of the opposite core and the deviations, $\phi_n - n \phi$, of the phases are suppressed as $\phi$ varies; the cusps at $\phi=\pi/6$ provides further numerical evidence for complete suppression.
-These suppression results do not depend on the number of Fourier nodes in the temporal discretization.
+Although we only showed that the lowest order terms in the asymptotic expansion \cref{eq:asympsol} are suppressed when $\phi=\pi/N$, numerical evidence suggests that, as in the model without temporal dispersion \cite{parker2021}, this suppression is complete, i.e. the amplitude of node 3 in \cref{fig:m6pi6logamp} lies at the margin of machine precision.
+In \cref{fig:m6supp}, we show how both the amplitude, $a_3$, of the opposite core and the deviations, $\phi_n - n \phi$, of the phases are suppressed as $\phi$ varies; the cusps at $\phi=\pi/6$ provides further numerical evidence for complete suppression. \cref{fig:suppN} shows that this suppression at $\phi=\pi/N$ persists for larger values of $N$.
+In particular, there is a dropoff of approximately 15 orders of magnitude between the amplitude $a_{N/2-1}$ and the amplitude $a_{N/2}$ of the opposite core.
+For all four values of $N$, the amplitude of the opposite core lies at the margin of machine precision.
+These results do not depend on the number of Fourier nodes in the temporal discretization.

 Finally, we compute the error in the asymptotic formulae for the amplitudes, $a_n$, and phases, $\theta_n$.
 In \cref{fig:m6errora}, we plots the log of the $L^2$ error $\| a_n^{\text{num}} - a_n^{\text{asymp}} \|_{L^2}$ vs. the log of coupling parameter $k$, where $a_n^{\text{num}}$ is obtained from numerical parameter continuation, $a_n^{\text{asymp}}$ is computed using \cref{eq:asympsol}, \cref{eq:tildeanpsi}, and \cref{eq:tildea0eq}, and the $L^2$ norm on the periodic domain $[-T,T]$ is defined by